o3de/o3de.org/content/docs/userguide/particle-editor-reference-emitter.md

+description: ' Use the Emitter Attribute in the &ALY; &particle-editor; to control the location and spawning attributes of the particle and emitter shape. '
+slug: particle-editor-reference-emitter
+title: Emitter Attribute
+---
 # Emitter Attribute<a name="particle-editor-reference-emitter"></a>

 In the **Emitter** attribute, specify how to control the location and spawning attributes of the particle and emitter shape\.
 The parameters are updated based on the type that you select\.

-![\[Emitter attributes in the Particle Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/particles/particle-editor-emitter.png)
+![\[Emitter attributes in the Particle Editor.\]](/images/particles/particle-editor-emitter.png)

 **Emitter Attribute Parameters**